Combat common cash myths with cold, hard facts.

 FALLACY: Cash is for skeptics.

 FACT: A right-sized cash cushion can actually be a sign of optimism.
 If market turbulence makes you skittish, increasing your allocation in cash might restore your confidence in your long-term financial plan.
-Plus, cash tends to do well as a “defensive asset” with low or negative correlation with equities.
+Plus, cash tends to do well as a “defensive asset” with historically low or negative correlation with equities.

 Some investors may try to chase yield during unexpected market movements or low-interest rate environments.
 But when it comes to cash, access is very important.
 How much you hold depends on your risk tolerance and your investment objectives, but everyone can benefit from a cash cushion that can help stave off impulsive selling in shaky markets or help pay for unplanned expenses.